 If your child requires assistive technology that falls outside of the school setting, consider requesting the assistance from your regional center service coordinator.
 Under the Lanterman Act, (California Welfare & Institutions Code § 4512) assistive technology is called adaptive equipment, supplies, and transportation services.
 Remember, the regional center is charged with providing services and supports that can help your child in the social, personal, physical, economic habilitation or rehabilitation realms.
 This scope is rather wide.
 Accordingly, it is likely that your child’s needed technology will fall under this definition

 These materials were prepared by Mark Woodsmall.
 Mark Woodsmall the founder of the Woodsmall Law Group and the parent of a child with Autism.
-For more information on securing an Independent Evaluation, the IEP or Due Process in a Los Angeles, San Gabriel Valley, or La Cañada school, please contact us.
+For more information on securing an Independent Evaluation, the IEP, or Due Process in a Los Angeles, San Gabriel Valley, or La Cañada school, please contact us at (626) 440-0028.